zn8ae/Information-Content-Analyzer/README.md

 cover.txt file containing original queries in the form of 1 query string per line.

+keys.txt file containing String of API keys, a space, and the available count. e.x "dasjojcoajsodjsao 4000"

 Output:

 oHits.txt, cHits.txt containing the hits.